EmergeTools/ETSymbolication/Readme.md

 # ETSymbolication

-ETSymbolication is a powerful tool from [Emerge Tools](https://www.emergetools.com/) that enables symbolicating crash reports even when the symbols are not openly distributed by Apple.
-It leverages Apple's crash reporting service to extract the necessary symbols and provide meaningful information for crash analysis.
+ETSymbolication is a tool from [Emerge Tools](https://www.emergetools.com/) that enables symbolicating iOS crash reports with symbols from Apple's private frameworks such as SwiftUI.

-- ⭐️ You can use Emerge Tools' [symbolicator](https://www.emergetools.com/symbolicate) to symbolicate crash reports with symbols in this repo
+⭐️ You can use the [free symbolicator](https://www.emergetools.com/symbolicate) to symbolicate crash reports with symbols in this repo

-- 📚 To learn more about this repo, you can read our posts on [discovering hidden symbols](https://www.emergetools.com/blog/posts/symbolicating-swiftui-and-any-apple-framework) and [building an open-source symbolicator](https://www.emergetools.com/blog/posts/symbolicating-swiftui-and-any-apple-framework-part-2)
+📚 To learn more about this repo, you can read our posts on [discovering hidden symbols](https://www.emergetools.com/blog/posts/symbolicating-swiftui-and-any-apple-framework) and [building an open-source symbolicator](https://www.emergetools.com/blog/posts/symbolicating-swiftui-and-any-apple-framework-part-2)

 ## Features